 It would be an understatement to say that fraud is a problem for financial institutions — seniors are scammed out of $3 billion dollars every year; there has been a 78% increase in mule activity for account holders under age 21; American banks alone lost $3.5 billion dollars to application fraud in 2021 and $6 billion dollars to account takeover in 2020; and the UK lost £479M to authorized push payment fraud the same year.

 Across the board, cybercriminals are becoming more numerous and more bold.
 Digital and mobile banking has revolutionized the financial industry, but it has also given criminals more ways to attempt fraud.
 The rising numbers indicate that controls like activity monitoring and device identification aren’t enough to stop cybercriminals, or even slow them down.
 Now for the good news: The good guys are catching up by turning to newer, more efficient methods of tracking down cybercriminals, and the one that’s shown the most promise is behavioral biometrics.

 Finally, as digital experience has taken center stage, fraud prevention technology must work to introduce a frictionless journey for a majority of good users.

 Defending Digital Banking Sessions with Behavioral Biometrics

-Behavioral biometrics can be implemented across a variety of industries with a digital presence and are .
+Behavioral biometrics can be implemented across a variety of industries with a digital presence and are poised to play a major role in building digital trust and safety.
 Financial institutions have been among the first to adopt the technology and are seeing game-changing successes.

 Digital banking has become the single most effective channel for financial institutions to drive growth, increase revenue and attract new customers.
 But financial institutions have a dilemma on their hands: how can they pursue innovation in digital channels and improve the customer experience while also keeping a strong handle on fraud management and risk?